"And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb."Revelation 13:8

 - "...and one is..."
 The sixth "king" was energizing the kingdom of Rome at the time the angel was speaking.

 - "...the other is not yet come; and when he cometh, he must continue a short space."
 The seventh "king" energized a kingdom before the Last-Days' Dictator arises to power.
 The seventh "king" might have been the energizing power behind Nazi Germany, or the Soviet Union, or it might still be in prison, awaiting the opportunity to energize a future kingdom.
-But the most-logical candidate for the seventh kingdom was the Islamic kingdom (Ottoman Empire) embodied in the Turkish Caliphate.
+But the most-logical candidate for the seventh kingdom was the Islamic kingdom.
+That kingdom began in Arabia, but continued for centuries as the Ottoman Empire, embodied in the Turkish Caliphate.
+If you are aware of happenings in the Middle East, you know that the Islamic world is eagerly awaiting the return of the Islamic Caliphate, which explains why ISIS has attracted so many followers.

 - In verse 11, "And the beast that was, and is not, even he is the eighth, and is of the seven..."
 Strange as it seems, one of the five "fallen" kings will emerge from the bottomless pit and be the head guy once again.
 His kingdom or confederacy will create the appearance of an eighth kingdom, distinct from the previous seven.
 The angel persistently calls this guy "the beast that was and is not" -- so the Last-Days' Dictator cannot be primarily energized by the Roman beast, although the Roman beast (at least the portion of his geographic territory ruled by the Byzantine Empire) will participate in the last-days' confederacy.
 Therefore the key beast must be one of the five fallen kings.